Lessons on Living a Life Un:limitedFree lessons and guidance on living the spiritual life. RETURNING SOON!

 I’ve intended for a while to write a brief article on this comment of Jonathan’s to offer a different perspective.
 So, here goes:

 To be honest, his statement runs counter to my experience and that of others.
 When the realization of no-self dawns, not merely an intellectual understand, but a true realization, beliefs disappear.
-As Ramana Maharshi pointed out, the belief in a separate “me,” what he called the I-thought, is the root of all … Read the rest →
+As Ramana Maharshi pointed out, the belief in a separate “me,” what he called the I-thought, is the root of all other beliefs.
+When it drops away, all beliefs are suspended.
+Thoughts might still arise, but they cannot be believed again. … Continue Reading

 Recently, I’ve written some articles concerning death and rebirth.
 The first one touched on the fate of an awakened one after the body dies, and the second one focused on past lives and reincarnation.
 I want to continue the discussion of rebirth and past lives today.